-She is a mother, wife, step-mother, friend, hug-giver, dog lover, psychology enthusiast, museum junkie, travel lover, author, motivational speaker, short film and documentary maker.
+She is a mother, wife, step-mother, friend, hug-giver, dog lover, psychology enthusiast, museum junkie, travel lover, author, speaker, short film and documentary maker.

 Zareen has extensive experience educating on the importance of emotional resilience, as a guest speaker at events, through hosting workshops, working one to one with clients, and more recently as guest on podcasts.

 In addition to years of research, she holds a qualification in trauma management, is currently undertaking a degree in psychology and is a qualified life coach.
 Zareen has also worked with a diverse range of people, from some of the wealthiest people in the world, to alcoholics, drug addicts, Department of Corrections psychologists, litigation lawyers and terminally ill patients.

 Late in 2018, she turned a large portion of her attention to an issue she describes as the “biggest un-had conversation of our time”, and decided with her husband, to make a documentary on this subject.
 ‘Our Kids Online: Porn, Predators & How to Keep Them Safe’, recently released on Vimeo On Demand is the story of their journey as they researched and travelled, talking to and filming experts and communities, to uncover how easily kids being exposed to violent genres of online pornography and predators.
 The film also provides parents and caregivers with practical solutions to implement that will help keep their children safer online.

 Zareen has also created a resource website, online seminar and educational talk all aimed at educating and helping parents nagvigate this topic, Our Kids Online.
 Zareen and Rob were selected as finalists for the Mayoral Award at the 2019 Wellington Business Excellence Awards for their work on this topic.